ZracheSs-xyZ/QrCodeBot-xyZ/README.md

-# DiscordQRCodeBot
+# QrCodeBot-xyZ
-This is a Discord script that will provide a QR Code to your Axie Infinity scholars.
+This is a Discord bot that will provide a QR Code to your Axie Infinity scholars.

 # Setup
 1. Run Ubuntu on AWS ec2 instance